Some of our Teachers

 I would like to introduce Russian language and culture to my students here at the EMLC and together we will try to find the key to a “mysterious” Russian soul and understand the Russian mentality …Russia is a great country as are its people, history and culture.

-Zoe – German teacher
+Francesca – German Teacher

 I am from Mainland China.
-I have been working at the East Melbourne Language Centre for nearly 9 years.
+I have been working at the East Melbourne Language Centre for more than 10 years.
 I am a qualified Mandarin teacher and I love my job.
 There is a great atmosphere at the school and I have the opportunity to meet people from different backgrounds and to help my students to improve and overcome the challenges of learning a new language.
 I also like traveling and try to discover more about Australia and the world, and I am just starting to develop a new interest in getting and keeping fit.

 May, Mandarin Teacher